Studio Liddell

 Studio Liddell Ltd. is a British computer animation and imagery production studio based in Manchester, UK.
 It was founded in 1996 by Ian Liddell, Jon Liddell, and Andrew Jones.
-The company began by producing imagery for advertising and technical purposes and later successfully expanded into children's television creating shows such as Cloudbabies, Ranger Rob, and working on Roary The Racing Car, Let's Play, Raa Raa The Noisy Lion, and Fifi & The Flowertots.
-In recent years the company has also expanded into Virtual Reality and Augmented Reality technologies.
+The company began by producing imagery for advertising and technical purposes and later successfully expanded into children's television creating shows such as Cloudbabies, Ranger Rob, and working on Roary the Racing Car, Let's Play, Raa Raa the Noisy Lion, and Fifi and the Flowertots.
+In recent years the company has also expanded into virtual reality and augmented reality technologies.

 The company is based across two studios in Central Manchester and MediaCityUK.